 Once you've downloaded the asset definition, you can register the asset with Sensu using sensuctl.

-'''

-sensuctl create --file sensu-sensu-pagerduty-handler-1.1.0-linux-amd64.yml
+sensuctl create --file sensu-sensu-pagerduty-handler-1.1.0-linux-amd64.yml sensuctl asset list

-'''

-You can use sensuct to verify that the asset is registered and ready to use.
+You can use sensuctl to verify that the asset is registered and ready to use.